 Youth Justice Homelessness Assistance Program

-The Youth Justice Homelessness Assistance program aims to prevent young people unnecessarily remaining in custody due to a lack of support around housing and links to homelessness services.
+Providing information and referrals to prevent young people unnecessarily remaining in custody because of a lack of support around housing and links to homelessness services.

 The Youth Justice Homelessness Assistance (YJHA) program is a statewide service that aims to provide referrals and linkages to young people aged 16 to 25 years, who are at risk of homelessness upon exiting custody.